Bringing the seemingly impossible into being

 That dream became a sketch and the kitchen table, a workshop.
 The 3D printer went into overdrive and late nights became early mornings.
 Dozens of prototypes later, David flew for the first time.

-"It was magical.
-The feeling of freedom was like nothing else." – David Trewern
+‘It was magical.
+The feeling of freedom was like nothing else.’

-Flite now has more than 200 authorised partners selling our boards, Fliteschools across the world, and offices in three countries: Australia, The Netherlands and The United States.
-The company includes Naval Architects, Product Designers, Mechanical, Electronic and Software Engineers; and is focused on the intersection between electric vehicle technology and hydrofoil design.
+Flite now has more than 330 authorised partners selling our boards, Fliteschools across the world, and offices in three countries: Australia, The Netherlands and The United States.
+The team now includes Naval Architects, Hydrodynamicists, Product Designers, Mechanical, Electronic and Software Engineers.
+We are focused on the intersection between electric vehicle and hydrofoil technology.

 In 2021 Flite set records for the fastest eFoil speed in the world, and hosted the first official international eFoiling race – the Flite Cup.
-In 2022 Flite Ambassador Tom Court and big wave surfer Glynn Ovens used Flite’s eFoils to surf the biggest waves ever ridden (Nazare) on an electric hydrofoil.
+In 2022 Flite Ambassador Tom Court and big wave surfer Glyn Ovens used Flite’s eFoils to surf the biggest waves ever ridden (Nazaré) on an electric hydrofoil.

-Flite's full range includes the easy riding AIR, popular and dynamic Fliteboard, adrenaline inducing PRO and the acrobatic ULTRA.
-Our latest innovations in battery technology, management and thermal control; create new benchmarks in electric marine power.
+Flite's full range includes the easy riding AIR, popular and dynamic Fliteboard, adrenaline inducing PRO, the acrobatic ULTRA, and the world’s lightest performance eFoil ULTRA L. Our latest innovations include Flitecell Nano (world’s lightest lithium-ion eFoil battery) and Flite Jet (world’s smallest eFoil jet), creating new benchmarks in electric marine power.

-The best part though, is the thrill we get from the ride.
+We are proud to continually push the boundaries of what’s possible on an eFoil.
+The best part is the thrill we get from the ride.

 Global Flite Team

-Our Fliteboard family has grown and our boards are now enjoyed by thousands of customers in 80 countries around the world.
+Our Fliteboard family has grown and our boards are now enjoyed by thousands of customers in over 90 countries around the world.